github/opensource.guide/overviews/forking/index.md

 <a id="making-changes" title="Making and pushing changes" class="toc-item"></a>
 ## Making and pushing changes

-Go ahead and make a few changes to the project.
-Maybe you'll find a typo.
-Maybe you'll want to [practice some new Markdown](http://guides.github.com/overviews/mastering-markdown/).
-Maybe you'll add a new file.
+Go ahead and make a few changes to the project using your favorite text editor, like [Notepad++](http://www.notepad-plus-plus.org/) or [Sublime Text](http://www.sublimetext.com/).
+You could, for example, change the text in *index.html* to add your GitHub username.

-When you're ready to submit your changes, type up a *commit summary*, and click **Commit**.
+When you're ready to submit your changes, type up a *commit summary* in GitHub for Desktop, and click **Commit**.

 ![GHfM commit changes view](https://github-images.s3.amazonaws.com/mac/changes/changes-view-20130108-143933.jpg)